top of page

 The Curious Trend of Hiring Human Lawn Ornaments!

-Victorians loved their gardens, but some took things to a whole new level of eccentricity by hiring their very own garden hermits!
-Yes, you read that right—wealthy landowners in the 18th and early 19th centuries would pay people to live as hermits on their estates, creating a touch of mystery and philosophical depth to their otherwise pristine landscapes.
+Victorians loved their gardens, but some took it to a new level—by hiring their own garden hermits!
+Wealthy landowners in the 18th and 19th centuries paid people to live as hermits on their estates, adding mystery and a touch of philosophical depth to their landscapes.

 Why Hire a Hermit?